kkashuda/next-trip-case/README.md

 ### `npm run test:coverage`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode and includes test coverage metrics.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).